louislefevre/python-interactive/README.md

 ### `restart()`
 Kills the current Python process and spawns a new one.

 This method acts as a wrapper for executing `stop()` and then `start()`.
 It will only kill a process if there is a process currently running.
 If not, then only a new process is spawned.
-Note that the `script` property is reset when calling this method.
+Note that the `history` property is reset when calling this method.

 Returns a Promise containing a string with the Python interpreter welcome message.